nuniz/speech-audio-ml-interview/README.md

 * What methods are commonly used to estimate the pitch of a speech signal?
 * What are some common audio features, and how are they extracted?
 * How can we test the similarity between two audio signals?
-* How does the GCC-PHAT algorithm differ from cross-correlation?

 ## Audio Transforms <a name="audio_transforms"></a>